Ivan-1F/quick-config/docs/docs.md

 ## Add a category

-Using `quick-config`, you can create a lot of `setting` to your mod. `quick-config` will automatically generate a gui screen that let the player control all the settings
+Using `quick-config`, you can create a lot of `setting` to your extension. `quick-config` will automatically generate a gui screen that let the player control all the settings and save the user data at `minecraft/config/<Extension Name>.json`

 Settings rely on categories.
 So first, we will add a category to our extension: